AyeCode/geodirectory/readme.txt

 == Description ==

+>👉 __Best directory plugin__
+>⭐⭐⭐⭐⭐
+>I’ve tried many directory plugin before going for this one and i have to say this is by far the best one on the market.
+>it takes some time to learn how to use it and set it properly but once you do everything runs smooth and easy.
+>A special note goes to the support which is amazing and always reliable.
+>💁 mm81 (@mm81)

 GeoDirectory is an outstanding WordPress Business Directory Plugin.
-It helps businesses everywhere get found by your Geo Directory website visitors through their listings.
+It helps visitors to your Geo Directory website discover businesses through their listings.

 No matter what you need to build, be it a City Directory, a Job Board, a Real Estate listing directory, or a classified website, GeoDirectory turns any WordPress theme into a robust search network for users.